 Contact details: email@example.com

 Lillan, originally from Sweden, came to Australia in 2001, and joined MFO in 2016.
 As Lillan has travelled extensively and lived in many different countries, she has come to appreciate the diversity of cultures.
 She has extensive experience in creating and facilitating development programs to businesses and educational organisations.

-Language: Swedish (fluent)
+Language: Swedish (fluent

+Rana is a passionate advocate for women, managing various projects and initiatives supporting Culturally and Linguistically Diverse Women living on the Gold Coast.
 Born in Lebanon, Rana grew up in Canberra where she worked for 15 years in various Federal Government Departments.
 With an educational background in business and counselling and wealth of project management experience, she joined MFO in early 2015.
 Rana is a compassionate person with a vibrant personality and a passion for social justice and equality.

-Language: Arabic (fluent)
+Languages: Arabic (fluent)